-Consider planting LibertyLink, LibertyLink GT27 or Enlist E3 soybean
+Consider planting LibertyLink, LibertyLink GT27, Enlist E3, or XtendFlex soybean

 Due to the limited postemergence (POST) herbicide options available, label restrictions, and lack of consistency observed with postemergence herbicides control of multiple-resistant Palmer amaranth and waterhemp is a challenge in Roundup Ready soybean.
-With LibertyLink, LibertyLink GT27, and Enlist E3 soybean there is more flexibility in use rates and the number of glufosinate (Liberty, Interline, Scout, others) applications that can be made.
-Information on glufosinate use for POST control of Palmer amaranth and waterhemp is outlined in Step 3.
+With LibertyLink, LibertyLink GT27, Enlist E3, and XtendFlex soybean there is more flexibility in use rates and the number of glufosinate (Liberty, Interline, Noventa, others) applications that can be made.
+Information on glufosinate use for POST Palmer amaranth and waterhemp control is outlined in Step 3.